jocmp/capyreader/README.md

 - [IzzyOnDroid][izzy_link]
 - [GitHub Releases][github_link]

 Capy Reader is free across all sources.
+It is available for devices running Android 11 or later.

 ### Releases